johnhamiltondeveloper/GDD/combat.md

   - **Once** only applies damage once, when the node is first detected.

+This node dose not collide with its own layer

 ### Damage Detector nodes

 Detect when it has taken damage and outputs a damage taken signal